Skip to main content

 Protein

 Protein needs are slightly higher during pregnancy.
 An adult who is not pregnant and not physically active should get about 0.36 grams of protein per pound of body weight.
 For an average woman this would be about 46 grams of protein per day.
-During pregnancy (especially the second and third trimester), women should eat an additional 25 grams, or around 70 grams of protein per day.
-This is usually an easy goal to meet by eating a variety of plant-based foods, including beans, lentils, quinoa, tempeh, tofu, whole grains, and vegetables.
+During pregnancy (especially the second and third trimester), women should eat an additional 25 grams of protein per day, or 70 grams of total protein per day (0.5 grams of protein per pound of body weight).17 This is usually an easy goal to meet by eating a variety of plant-based foods, including beans, lentils, quinoa, tempeh, tofu, whole grains, nuts, seeds, and vegetables.

-A day’s menu could include oatmeal with fruit, walnuts, and chia seeds for breakfast; lentil soup and a hummus sandwich for lunch; a brown rice, almond, and chickpea bowl for dinner; and a slice of whole-wheat bread with peanut butter for a snack.
+A day’s menu could include oatmeal with fruit, walnuts, and chia seeds for breakfast; lentil soup and a hummus sandwich for lunch; brown rice, broccoli, and chickpea bowl for dinner; and a slice of whole-wheat bread with peanut butter for a snack.

 Calcium

-The recommended amount of calcium to consume is 1,000 milligrams per day.
-Calcium is important during pregnancy, but the amount you need does not increase.
-Include plenty of calcium-rich plant-based foods in your diet, like tofu, dark green leafy vegetables, beans, figs, sunflower seeds, tahini, almond butter, and calcium-fortified soy milk, cereals, and juices.
+The recommended amount of calcium to consume is 1,000 milligrams per day.18 Calcium is important during pregnancy, but the amount a woman needs does not increase.
+It’s important to include plenty of calcium-rich plant-based foods in one’s diet, like tofu, dark green leafy vegetables, beans, figs, sunflower seeds, tahini, almond butter, and calcium-fortified soy milk, cereals, and juices.

 Vitamin D

 The natural source of vitamin D is sunlight.
-If you do not get regular sunlight, vitamin D is also available in vitamins and in fortified foods.
+If a woman does not get regular sunlight, vitamin D is also available in vitamins and in fortified foods.
 Many brands of cereal and plant milks are fortified with vitamin D.

 Vitamin B12

-The amount of vitamin B12 you need during pregnancy is 2.6 micrograms; this is a little higher than the 2.4 micrograms that nonpregnant people need.
-Vitamin B12 is not found in most plant foods, so to get enough, be certain to take a supplement regularly.
+The amount of vitamin B12 a woman needs during pregnancy is 2.6 micrograms; this is a little higher than the 2.4 micrograms that nonpregnant people need.19 Vitamin B12 is not naturally found in plant foods, however many plant-based foods are now fortified with vitamin B12, including plant-based milk alternatives, cereals, and nutritional yeast.
+To ensure vitamin B12 needs are being met, pregnant women should be encouraged to take a supplement regularly.
 Vitamin B12 is found in all standard multivitamins and in prenatal vitamins, but a dedicated B12 supplement may be a good idea to ensure you’re getting enough.
 We suggest getting 100 micrograms per day or 2,500 micrograms once a week.

 Iron

-During pregnancy, iron needs increase considerably, from 18 milligrams to 27 milligrams per day.
-Iron is abundant in plant-based diets.
+During pregnancy, iron needs increase considerably, from 18 milligrams to 27 milligrams per day.20 Iron is abundant in plant-based diets.
 Beans, dark green vegetables, dried fruits, blackstrap molasses, nuts and seeds, and whole-grain or fortified breads and cereals all contain plenty of iron.
-However, women in the second half of pregnancy sometimes need to take a supplement regardless of the type of diet they follow.
-Your health care provider will discuss iron supplements with you based on your blood levels.
+Most prenatal vitamins will contain iron but check with your health care provider to discuss iron supplements based on your blood levels.

 Omega-3 Fatty Acids

 Omega-3 fatty acids are important to support a baby’s growth and development.
-Plant foods contain very little DHA and EPA, but your body can make them from ALA (a plant omega-3 source).
-The Adequate Intakes (AIs) or recommended amount of ALA per day is 1.4 milligrams during pregnancy.
+Plant foods contain very little DHA and EPA, but your body can make them from ALA (a plant omega-3 source), however, conversion rates are low.21 The Adequate Intakes (AIs) or recommended amount of ALA per day is 1.4 milligrams during pregnancy.
 You can easily get this from chia seeds, ground flaxseed, or walnuts.
 Microalgae-based DHA and EPA supplements are also available.
+Discuss with your health care provider whether a DHA and EPA supplement is necessary.

 Choline